-Independent History Study Ι Listen to What in the World?
+Independent History Study I KListen to What in the World?
 Vol. 2 Disc 1, Track 4: "The Plague and Restructuring".
 Key Idea: Emperor Marcus Aurelius was a Stoic.
 He died during the plague 15 years after Justin's death.
 Focus: Language Arts, Math, Bible, Art, and Science

 Bible Quiet Time

-Ι

 Bible Study: Read the assigned passage in the following resource:

 Your Bible: Read Philippians chapters 3-4.

 Prayer Focus: Pray a prayer of thanksgiving to express gratitude for God's divine goodness.
 Begin by praying, Thank you Lord for...

 Scripture Memory: Recite Philippians 1:1.

 Music: Philippians 1 CD: Track 1 (verse 1)

 Key Idea: Finish reading Philippians.

 Language Arts

-\mathbf{S}
+S

-Guide students to complete one reading lesson.
+Help students complete one lesson from the following reading program:

-Trawn into the Heart of Reading

-Guide students to complete one writing option.
+TDrawn into the Heart of Reading Work with the students to complete one of the writing options listed below.
 Medieval History-Based Writing Lessons Student Book p.
-5 (number 4)

-Note: Have students read the rough draft aloud, as you go over the checklist on p.
-10 together.
-For this unit, the final draft will be an optional choice on Day 4.
+11 (Day 1: number 4 and Day 2 and Day 3)

-★Your own writing program

-Key Idea: Practice language arts skills.
+Your own writing program Key Idea: Practice language arts skills.

-Devotional Bible Study T Unit 1 - Day 3 Girl Option: Discuss the assigned pages in the following resource: The Companion Guide to Beautiful Girlhood p.
+Devotional Bible Study Unit 1 - Day 3 Girl Option: Discuss the assigned pages in the following resource: The Companion Guide to Beautiful Girlhood p.
 11 (Bible Activities and Application: #1 and choice of #2 or #3) Then, have girls choose one of the Journal Topics from p.
 12 to respond to on p.
 13 of The Companion Guide to Beautiful Girlhood.
 Boy Option: Share what the following Bible passages teach you about God's creation: Your own Bible: Psalm 148 and Romans 1:20.
 Then, discuss and plan one way for boys to appreciate God's creation this week.
 Last, have boys copy the Bible verse from p.
 16 of Boyhood and Beyond into their Common Place Book.
 Key Idea: Study and apply God's word to life.

-Math Exploration

-S

-Choose one of the math options listed below.
+Math Exploration Choose one of the math options listed below.

-\bigstar Singapore Primary Mathematics 4A/4B, 5A/5B, or 6A/6B
+\blacksquare Singapore Primary Mathematics 4A/4B, 5A/5B, or 6A/6B

-Your own math program

-Key Idea: Use a step-by-step math program.
+Your own math program Key Idea: Use a step-by-step math program.

-Science Exploration T Read Exploring Creation with Astronomy p.
-5-6.
-You will orally retell or narrate to an adult the portion of the text that you read today.
+Science Exploration S Read Exploring Creation with Astronomy top of p.
+18 - middle of p.
+19. You will orally retell or narrate to an adult the portion of the text that you read today.
+Read aloud the orange question on p.
+19 as a narration prompt.
 Before narrating, locate the Narration Tips in the Appendix of this guide.
 Prior to the narration, the parent should read over the Narration Tips: Teacher's List and you should read over the How to Narrate: Student's List.
 These lists will provide guidance in the important skill of oral narration.
 After reading over How to Narrate: Student's List, narrate the text that you read today.
 Key Idea: God placed the sun and the planets that circle the sun at a perfect distance from one another, holding them in place with gravity.
-Unit 1 - Day 4
+Learning through History Focus: The Ancient Church Unit 1 - Day 4